ftrias/TeensyDebug/README.md

 1. Because stepping is implemented by putting a `SVC` in the next instruction, there are a number of bugs related to `step` and `next`.

 2. `step` may not always step into functions.
 Stepping won't always work over a return.
 TeensyDebug traps `bx lr`, `pop {Rmmm, pc}`, `mov pc, Rm` and will usually step properly over these instruction if using gdb `stepi` command.
 Branch instructions are also interpreted properly most of the time.
 However gdb `step` and `next` may occasionally get confused and stop stepping.
+Returning from functions on Teensy 3 is very limited.

 Future considerations
 -------------------------------------------